SWORDIntel/NETOPT/README.md

 ### Common Questions

+**Q: How do I install NETOPT?**
+A: Simply run `./install` and select option 1 (Smart Installer).
+The wizard handles everything automatically.

 **Q: Does NETOPT work with VPNs?**
 A: Yes, VPN interfaces (tun*, wg*) are detected and can be included in optimization.

 **Q: Can I exclude specific interfaces?**
-A: Yes, configure `EXCLUDE_INTERFACES` regex pattern in config file.
+A: Yes, configure `EXCLUDE_INTERFACES` regex pattern in `/etc/netopt/netopt.conf`.

 **Q: Does this work with Docker?**
 A: Docker interfaces are excluded by default to prevent conflicts.
+This is configurable.

 **Q: What if all connections fail?**
 A: Automatic rollback to previous configuration preserves connectivity.
+Checkpoints provide additional safety.

 **Q: Can I run this without systemd?**
-A: Yes, use portable mode or run script directly.
+A: Yes, use portable mode (./install → option 1 → custom → portable) or run script directly.

+**Q: Can I install without root privileges?**
+A: Yes!
+Use the Smart Installer in user mode.
+It will install to `~/.local/` and create a user-level systemd service.

+**Q: Is it safe to install via SSH?**
+A: Yes, use the Safe Installer (./install → option 2) which has a 10-second delay, or use the watchdog feature in Smart Installer.

 ### Performance Tuning